 Candidates will be required to meet the Marie Skłodowska-Curie Early Stage Researcher eligibility criteria:

 • Mobility Rule: researchers must not have resided or carried out their main activity (work, studies, etc.) in the United Kingdom for more than 12 months in the 3 years immediately before the recruitment date.
 Compulsory national service, short stays such as holidays, and time spent as part of a procedure for obtaining refugee status are not taken into account.
-The earliest possible recruitment date is 1 March 2020.
+The earliest start date will be May 2020.

 • Early Stage Researcher (ESR) criteria: ESRs must, at the date of recruitment by the host organisation, be in the first four years (full-time equivalent research experience) of their research careers and have not been awarded a doctoral degree.
 Full-Time Equivalent Research Experience is measured from the date when the researcher obtained the degree entitling him/her to embark on a doctorate (either in the country in which the degree was obtained or in the country in which the researcher is recruited, even if a doctorate was never started or envisaged).

 • You will only be considered for the position if you fulfil (and can prove so) the eligibility criteria.

 The project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 860517”

 Protein Protein Interactions

 For a full list of criteria see https://www.icr.ac.uk/studying-and-training/phds-for-science-graduates/phd-studentship-projects

 For details on how to apply using our online recruitment system please see http://icr.ac.uk/phds.
 Please note we only accept applications via the online application system.

 Based on your current searches we recommend the following search filters.